As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Green turquoise is highly praised in the Chinese and Japanese markets, as people there generally appreciate the green color most.
 So the price changes depending on the market focus.
 In the US green turquoise is less praised than a blue one, so it can be purchased for $10 per gram.

 The Purple Turquoise or Mojave (Mohave) turquoise is a reconstructed turquoise, which means it is created when fragments of turquoise are crushed into powder, mixed with epoxy, and dyed with purple pigment.
 It can be easily purchased via online platforms for 50 cents for a bead.

 FAQ: How Much Is Blue Turquoise Worth?

-The price for blue turquoise stones normally ranges from $1 to $10 per carat but can range from $0.05 to $1000 per carat, depending on the quality of stones.
-For example, rarer Lander Blue Spider Web turquoise prices can reach up to $300 – 500 per carat or $1,500 – 25 000 per gram.
+The price for blue turquoise stones normally ranges from $1 to $10 per carat but can range from $0.05 to $1000 per carat, depending on the quality of the stones.
+For example, rarer Lander Blue Spider Web turquoise prices can reach up to $300 – 500 per carat or $1,500 – 25,000 per gram.

 FAQ: How Much Is a Turquoise Ring Worth?

-The price for the ring strongly depends on the quality of turquoise mounted.
-Rings with tiny natural turquoise of average quality begin from 100$ up to 500$.
-More than gram stones of top-quality in a ring will rival diamond prices.
-Prices as $30 – 50 indicate reconstructed or synthetic analogs.
+The price for the ring strongly depends on the quality of the turquoise mounted.
+Rings with tiny natural turquoise of average quality begin from 100 up to 500$.
+More than gram stones of top quality in a ring will rival diamond prices.
+Prices of $30 – 50 indicate reconstructed or synthetic analogs.

 FAQ: Is Turquoise Worth More Than Gold?